-Predictions and Insights into the Default Tariff Cap
+Predictions & Insights into the Default Tariff Cap (Price Cap)

 Cornwall Insight is a trusted provider of forecast models for the Default Tariff Cap, commonly known as the price cap.
 Here, we present our latest predictions for the upcoming cap periods and address frequently asked questions regarding the cap.
 Our webpage serves as a reliable source of information for anyone interested in staying up to date with the price cap.

-Figure 1: Cornwall Insight’s Default tariff cap forecasts including VAT (dual fuel, direct debit customer, national average figures)
+Figure 1: Cornwall Insight’s Default Tariff cap forecasts using new Typical Domestic Consumption Values (dual fuel, direct debit customer)

-Figure 2: Default Tariff Price cap forecasts, Per Unit Cost and Standing Charge including VAT (dual fuel, direct debit customer, national average figures)
+Figure 2: Default Tariff Cap forecast, Per Unit Costs and Standing Charge (dual fuel, direct debit customer)

 Frequently asked questions: